-A Shifting View of Japanese History December 28, 2013 History Textbooks A Shifting View of Japanese History – This New York Times article compares excerpts from two Japanese Textbooks – Tokyo Shoseki (the most popular ninth grade text) and Ikuhosha (a conservative text) Please Share This Tweet Like Plus one Pin It Related Posts Nov.
-18, 2014 – “Japan seeks change in “comfort women” descriptions in U.S. textbook” (Kyodo) Article from Kyodo News International: Japanese Foreign Ministry asks New York-based publisher McGraw-Hill Companies to change… Jan.
-22, 2015 – EDITORIAL: “Dark facts in Japan’s history all the more important to keep in schoolbooks” (Asahi) "The comfort women issue is a negative legacy of Japanese history.
-This makes it even… Feb.
+A Shifting View of Japanese History December 28, 2013 History Textbooks A Shifting View of Japanese History – This New York Times article compares excerpts from two Japanese Textbooks – Tokyo Shoseki (the most popular ninth grade text) and Ikuhosha (a conservative text) Please Share This Tweet Like Plus one Pin It Related Posts Japan, Korea and Textbook History Japan, Korea and Textbook History - This New York Times Opinion letter brings together reactions… Nov.
+18, 2014 – “Japan seeks change in “comfort women” descriptions in U.S. textbook” (Kyodo) Article from Kyodo News International: Japanese Foreign Ministry asks New York-based publisher McGraw-Hill Companies to change… Feb.
 5, 2015 – 19 U.S. Historians Unite to Condemn Abe’s Efforts to Revise History of ‘Comfort Women’ in U.S. Texbook 19 U.S.-based Historians, members of the American Historical Association, issued a collective statement entitled “Standing with…

 Nov.
 18, 2014 – “Japan seeks change in “comfort women” descriptions in U.S. textbook” (Kyodo) Article from Kyodo News International: Japanese Foreign Ministry asks New York-based publisher McGraw-Hill Companies to change…